helium/ebus-connman/README.md

 # ebus-connman

-The `connman` applicaiton provides an Erlang binding for the [connman] connection manager.
+The `connman` application provides an Erlang binding for the [connman] connection manager.